RaVeR76/Thee-Profile/README.md

 * As a user, I want to be able to contact this awesome developer and offer him a mega bucks deal
 * As a user, I want keep a track of how this newborn developer is progressing in the Coding World
 * As a user, I want to be able to see what projects he has completed and what he is currently working on
-* As a user but admin, I was access to my database so I can utilise the CRUD operations
+* As a user but admin, I want to be able to access the database so I can perform CRUD operations